what is Peruvian literature?

 (garbage & landscape)

 So I might search for Mayta just as the hero of this novel did, trying to speak to people, trying to break into secrets, trying to make connections.
 A revolution.
 Somewhere, in the mountains of an unknown continent, among Indians.
-What could it mean to be an Indian?
+What on earth could it mean to be an Indian?
 And why this novel, today, still brings to my mind such a pervading sensation of strangeness, of something I cannot fathom, something I cannot comprehend?
 Parts without a whole, a puzzle without the guiding image.
 Poverty, but strangely not alike our own.
 Poverty of an exotic kind.

 The years passed by.
 I check on the Global Democracy chart published by The Economist.
 Peru: flawed democracy.
 Rank: 57.
 Score: 6,53.
 Poland: flawed democracy.
 Rank: 50.
 Score: 6,85.
 In February, when the results for 2021 get out, Mayta's country may be above us.